 When a network packet is sent from the system, it passes through multiple layers of the network stack.
 At each such layer, the kernel is responsible for creating and attaching the appropriate headers.
 For instance, at the network layer it attaches an IP header, while at the data-link layer, it attaches a link-layer header, such as an Ethernet header.
 The key takeaway here is that it’s the sole responsibility of the kernel to create and attach headers, and all of this happens in the kernel space.

-Raw sockets come in handy when a user (who stays in userland btw) wants to create the headers themself.
+Raw sockets come in handy when a user (who stays in userspace btw) wants to create the headers themself.
 It enables users to craft the packet headers in the user space.

 “raw socket” is a generic term

-There’re essentially two types of raw sockets, and I feel its necessary to know this distinction.
+There’re essentially two types of raw sockets, and it is important to know this distinction.

 • Firstly, there are raw sockets created at network layer.
 These are also called network sockets or L3 sockets.